 - Add to your pasta dishes and tomato/pizza sauce

-- Your fried fish is incomplete without some yummy squidgy roasted garlic
+- Your fried fish is incomplete without some yummy squidgy spreadable roasted garlic

-1 or more whole heads of garlic (use as many as you have/want)
+- 1 or more whole garlic heads use as many as you have/want

-1-2 olive oil or and other flavourless oil (I used rapeseed oil)
+- olive oil or any other flavourless oil like rapeseed oil avocado oil etc

-Roast in the oven for 20-30 minutes or until garlic is very soft and lightly browned.
-Remove from oven and allow to cool.
+- Roast in the oven for 30 to 40 minutes or until garlic is very soft, lightly browned and caramel in colour.
+Remove from oven and allow roasted garlic to cool.